Vancouver-Art-Gallery/imitation-game/content/20-objects/04-cybernetic-serendipity.md

 ---
 label: 04
 title: Cybernetic Serendipity
-subtitle: 1968
+subtitle:
 layout: entry
 order: 205
 presentation: side-by-side
-class:
+object:
+ - id: 4
 ---

 *Cybernetic Serendipity: The Computer and the Arts* was a landmark exhibition mounted at the Institute of Contemporary Arts (ICA), London, in 1968, and organized by Jasia Reichardt, curator and associate director of the ICA.